-• Forestry Computing Help Desk
+Forestry Computing Help Desk

 The CoF Help Desk is available to all members of the College of Forestry.
 They can help with a wide variety of software and hardware issues.
 The computing help desk has helped MNR students to navigate teleconference services available to students, like Zoom, so they can meet remotely with faculty, students, and staff at OSU.
-Ecampus also has computing resources available for students enrolled in any online program.